intel-analytics/ipex-llm/docs/readthedocs/source/doc/Orca/Tutorial/customized_training.md

 There are attributes that you can access **all the time** and others that can only be accessed **in some stages**:

 Globally Access:
-* num_epochs: Total epochs to be trained.
+* num_epochs: Int.
+Total epochs to be trained.
-* epochs: Current epoch number.
+* epochs: Int.
+Current epoch number.
-* train_loader: The train dataloader returned by train_dataloader_creator.
+* train_loader: Torch dataloader.
+The train dataloader returned by train_dataloader_creator.
-* val_loader: The validation dataloader returned by val_dataloader_creator.
+* val_loader: Torch dataloader.
+The validation dataloader returned by val_dataloader_creator.
-* rank: The rank of this runner.
+* rank: Int.
+The rank of this runner.
-* model: The model returned by model_creator.
+* model: Torch module.
+The model returned by model_creator.
-* optimizer: The optimizer returned by optimizer_creator.
+* optimizer: Torch optimaizer.
+The optimizer returned by optimizer_creator.
-* scheduler: The scheduler returned by scheduler_creator.
+* scheduler: Torch scheduler.
+The scheduler returned by scheduler_creator.
 * criterion: The loss function returned by loss_creator.
+* stop: Boolean.
+Whether to stop training in this iteration.
+* global_step: Int.
+The total number of iterations.

 Can be accessed within iterations(like `before_train_iter`, `after_train_iter` etc.):
 * batch: The data batch of this iteration.
 * batch_idx: The batch index of this iteration.
 * output: The output of the model in this iteration.
 * loss: The loss calculated in this iteration.

 ## Callback Usage Examples